Find out how Sent Into Space premiered Season 5 Episode 1 of Rick and Morty in space on a bespoke model of Rick's spaceship.

 At last, we had a craft ready to play the episode in space.
 Now we just had to get it up there.

-In order to premiere the first episode of Rick and Morty Season 5 in space, we used a lighter-than-air gas balloon capable of expanding to the height of the White House to carry our spacecraft, along with tracking equipment, multiple cameras and a parachute system, high above the Earth into the region of Near Space.
+In order to premiere the first episode of Rick and Morty Season 5 in space, we used a high altitude balloon, capable of expanding to the height of the White House to carry our spacecraft, along with tracking equipment, multiple cameras and a parachute system, high above the Earth into the region of Near Space.

 We decided to conduct the launch in Nevada, capitalizing on the beautifully alien landscape of the Mojave Desert.
 Taking weather data from over 100,000 sources worldwide, we built a sophisticated climate simulation which allowed us to model the path that the balloon would take on its flight, predicting the ultimate landing site to within just a few hundred meters.